Winterlicious 2018 (a.k.a. the only reason to abandon your warm room) is almost here!

-The annual Toronto prix fixe celebration runs from January 27 to February 9, giving you affordable meal options at some of the city’s best restaurants.
-Each three-course lunch is priced at $18, $23 or $28, while the dinner menus range from $28 to $48.
-And with over 220 popular restaurants participating in the food festival and reservations starting tomorrow, it’s easy to get overwhelmed by all the choices — but don’t get too freaked out, we’re here to help!
+The annual Toronto prix fixe celebration runs from January 26 to February 8, giving you affordable meal options at some of the city’s best restaurants.
+Each three-course lunch is priced at $23, $28 or $33, while the dinner menus range from $33 to $53.
+And with over 200 popular restaurants participating in the food festival, it’s easy to get overwhelmed by all the choices — but don’t get too freaked out, we’re here to help!
 Here’s how to navigate Winterlicious like a pro:

 We spoke to a number of hostesses at some of Toronto’s busiest restaurants (including Lee, Los Colibris and Cluny) and they all agreed that the earlier you make a reservation, the better chance you have of getting the time slot you want.
 Weekend (both lunch and dinner) tables are usually in high demand, so if you’re planning on coming in a group of more than three, be prepared with at least a few time frames, just in case the one you were hoping for is fully booked.
 Start looking at your calendar ASAP!

 It’s your cheat day and your mouth has been watering all week for that juicy steak, but why not try something a little out of your comfort zone?
 While most dining establishments offer their take on the good ol’ standbys of steak, roasted chicken or salmon, we assure you that the other options are just as delicious and filling.
-We recommend the delectable aburi sushi at Miku, the savory jambalaya at Southern Accent, and the grilled octopus at Bent.
+We recommend the delectable aburi sushi plate at Miku and the savoury jambalaya at Southern Accent.

 Sure, there are a lot of deals to be had on the best food in the city, but there are also lots of cocktail bargains too.
 Don’t be shy to ask your server about specialty drink menu items — many restaurants also lower their prices on alcoholic beverages for Winterlicious.